atelier-saulx/pretty-string/packages/prettyNumber/README.md

 # Pretty number

-> Small package to nicely format a numerical date to a human readable date.
+> Small package to nicely format a to a specific format, using a human-readable style.

-This package transform a numerical date into a human-readable format.
-There are several formats available.
+This package transform a numerical value to a specific format, including converting bytes to to kilobytes, and so on.

 ## Install
 ```sh